LelandAM/phase-0/week-8/more-schemas.md

 ##When would you use a many-to-many database?
 (Think generally, not in terms of the example you created).
 A many to many databse could be used in surveys where participants have lots of combinations to select.

 ##What is confusing about database schemas?
 What makes sense?
 It is difficult to wrap your head around just the column section of several tables and make those relate in a way that makes sense.
+But when it does make sense it is certainly nice to have a graphic representation to seal the deal.